samfinard/hw4/README.md

 ![performance_by_k](https://github.com/samfinard/hw4/assets/104854051/5c0cef5c-4fd2-4651-b567-bbc10caecbfa)
 Our baseline metric is 33% accuracy because that's the probability of randomly guessing 1 out of 3 categories correctly.

-NCD stands for normalized compressed distance, which I learned about in [this paper](https://aclanthology.org/2023.findings-acl.426/) which claims to outperform BERT with a parameter-free classification method (they used GZIP + kNN just like in this homework).
+NCD stands for normalized compressed distance, which I learned about in ["“Low-Resource” Text Classification: A Parameter-Free Classification Method with Compressors"](https://aclanthology.org/2023.findings-acl.426/) which claims to outperform BERT using GZIP and kNN (just like in this homework).

 NCD(x,y) returns a distance measure between string x and y from [0,1] where similar strings return a low number.
 - Let C(x) be the number of bytes of the GZIP compressed version of x